-Changes to the body are not allowed to impair the function and strength of power units and operating devices of the vehicle, neither may they reduce the strength of weight-bearing parts.
+Changes to the body must not impair the function and strength of power units and operating devices of the vehicle, and they must not reduce the strength of weight-bearing parts.

 During vehicle conversions and assembly of bodies, it is not permitted to make any modifications which impair the function and freedom of movement of the suspension (e.g. for maintenance and inspection work) or the accessibility to the same.